zaiisao/Documentation/en/Interactive Broadcast/volume_web.md

 ```
  client.on("stream-subscribed", function(evt){
   var stream = evt.stream;
-  // Set the volume of the remote stream to 50
+  // Sets the volume of the remote stream to 50.
   stream.setAudioVolume(50);
  });
 ```